knbknb/R_text_mining/README.md

 Use R to draw interesting conclusions from a subset of the 23000 abstracts submitted.

-To learn more, read the documentation in directory /doc.

 This project will be presented at [EGU][2], the annual [General Assembly 2013][1], a conference in Vienna to happen in April 2013.
 There will be a 15 minute talk about text-mining in R, on beginner level.

 For more information about the code, read the [CONFIGURATION_AND_USAGE.md](CONFIGURATION_AND_USAGE.md) file.
-Please read the documentation in the ["doc"](doc) directory of this repo for an explanation of  *what* the scripts are doing.
+To learn even more, please read the documentation in the ["doc"](doc) directory of this repo for an explanation of  *what* the scripts are doing.

 [0]: http://agu-fm12.abstractcentral.com/planner.jsp